MainulDip/iOS-study/storyboard-1.md

 https://www.appicon.co is a good place to generate all the Image Sets and icons for both ios and Android.

 * To actually add the assets to xcode, it requires to drag the files separately/exclusively into the Assets.xcassets folder within xcode.
 Otherwise the assets will not be visible inside xcode.
+### IB Outlet (Interface Builder Outlet):
+From main.storyboard open the Assistance (it will bring the ViewContrller and main.swift file side by sede to do drag and drop operation)
+Then drag the targeted view to the controller while pressing 'ctrl', give it a name and insert.
+Then it will insert the IB outlet